 Open programs

-Showing 12 of 16Grant funding available to help the manufacturing and mining sector reduce emissions.
+Showing 12 of 17Grant funding available to help the manufacturing and mining sector reduce emissions.

-This program provides matched funding to METS (mining equipment, technology and services) companies in Western Australia to develop innovative products and services.
-Focus areas include net zero emission mining, critical minerals, green steel, exploration amplification, alternative use of tailings and waste, and precision and low impact mining.
+This program provides matched funding to Western Australian METS (mining equipment, technology and services) companies to develop innovative products and services in focus areas including net zero emission mining, critical minerals, green steel, exploration amplification, alternative use of tailings and waste, and precision and low impact mining.

 This scheme provides temporary financial relief to critical minerals projects in NSW through deferral of royalty payments for a period of 5 years.
 It aims to support the development of critical minerals projects and create jobs and stimulate regional growth by facilitating investment in NSW.